zauberzeug/nicegui/CONTRIBUTING.md

 ### Demos

-Besides the documentation/reference (see above) we collect useful, but compact demonstrations.
+Besides the documentation (see above) we collect useful, but compact demonstrations.
 Each demo should be about one concept.
 Please try to make them as minimal as possible to show what is needed to get some kind of functionality.
 We are happy to merge pull requests with new demos which show new concepts, ideas or interesting use cases.